mtolan2023/Open_Weather_Python_API/README.md

-# Python API Challenge
-## Analysis and visualizations from OpenWeather using Python
+# Analysis and visualizations from OpenWeather using Python/HvPlots

 In this repo are 2 projects, titled "WeatherPy" and "VacationPy", both located in the WeatherPy folder.